aws-samples/non-profit-blockchain/ngo-identity/README.md

 ### Using blockchain credentials as part of web application authentication

-Most web applications require users to authenticate with a username and password.
-The users are authenticated against a user database, such as Amazon Cognito.
+Web applications commonly require users to authenticate with a username and password.
+Users are authenticated against a user database, such as Amazon Cognito.
 In this workshop we will look at how we can continue providing a username and password authentication scheme while not requiring the user to maintain their private keys.

 In previous parts of this workshop, we created a transparent NGO donation application that allows donors to see how their NGO donations are being spent.
 In the application, all users, such as donors and NGO organization members, are able to access all of the smart contract functions.
 In this part, we will continue building on this application and restrict certain smart contract functions to only be available to NGO organization managers.
 We will do this using Hyperledger Fabric's native [attribute-based access control](https://hyperledger-fabric-ca.readthedocs.io/en/release-1.4/users-guide.html#attribute-based-access-control).

 We will also create a Cognito user pool with users corresponding to the the blockchain identities (donors and managers), and use this Cognito user pool to provide authentication to an API Gateway.
 For more details on how API Gateway uses Cognito user pools for authorization, please refer to [this guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html),

 ## Pre-requisites
  There are multiple parts to the workshop.
-Before starting on Part 8, you should have completed [Part 1](../ngo-fabric/README.md) and [Part 2](../ngo-chaincode/README.md).
+Before starting on Part 8, you should have completed [Part 1](../ngo-fabric/README.md), [Part 2](../ngo-chaincode/README.md), and [Part 6](../ngo-lambda/README.md).

  In the AWS account where you [created the Fabric network](../ngo-fabric/README.md), use Cloud9 to SSH into the Fabric client node.
 The key (i.e. the .PEM file) should be in your home directory.
 The DNS of the Fabric client node EC2 instance can be found in the output of the CloudFormation stack you created in [Part 1](../ngo-fabric/README.md).